wesbragagt/terraform-with-localstack/README.md

-# terraform-with-localstack
+# Terraform with Localstack

-Demonstrate use of terraform along with localstack
+Demonstrate use of terraform along with localstack by creating an sns topic

+## Getting started

+make up

+or

+docker-compose up

+Watch the infrastructure work live!